RINEARN/vnano/doc/FEATURE.md

     javac ExamplePlugin1.java
     cd ..

-In addition, create a text file "VnanoPluginList.txt" in "plugin" folder, and in there list-up compiled plug-ins to be loaded, as follows:
+In addition, create a text file (list file) "VnanoPluginList.txt" in "plugin" folder, and in there list-up compiled plug-ins to be loaded, as follows:

     (in plugin/VnanoPlyginList.txt)